 What are the fees and preferred method of payment?

-The fee for an individual counselling session is $110/hr.
-For couples and families the fee is $120/hr.
+Fees range from $120 – $135 for individual sessions and $130 – $145 for couple’s/family sessions.
+Fees are based on the experience, expertise and years of practice for the therapist.
 Methods of payment accepted are Visa, MasterCard, debit and cash.
 We accept referrals from ICBC, Crime Victim Assistance, Worker’s Compensation Board (WCB), Ministry of Children and Families (MCFD),Veteran Affairs, Department of National Defence and self-referrals.

 Can I use my extended health plan to cover the cost?

 Not all extended health plans cover counselling expenses.
 Please check with your provider about your coverage, such as how many sessions are covered per year, service provider credentials required for reimbursement, etc. Please note that we do not bill extended health programs directly.
 You will be provided with an official receipt at point of payment which you can submit at your discretion.

 What is the difference between a Registered Clinical Counsellor, Registered Social Worker and Registered Psychologist?

 A Registered Clinical Counsellor (RCC) is a registered, licensed professional approved for private practice.
 An RCC will often have a Master’s degree in a mental health related field, and provide assessments and therapeutic counselling.

 A Registered Social Worker (RSW) is a practitioner approved to work in BC by the province’s College of Social Workers.
 Approval from the College indicates that their credentials meet established standards, and that they have made a commitment to a Code of Ethics.